mjstealey/singularity-in-docker/singularity-registry/README.md

 - If we were to try using the **Login** link now, it would be blank since no third part OAuth clients were configured.
 This document will not cover adding users from OAuth services and is left for the user to research on their own

-To see what options are available from `manage.py`, run `$ docker exec uwsgi python manage.py help`
+To see what options are available from `manage.py`, run `docker exec uwsgi python manage.py help`

 We'll be interested in the following options: